Toloka/docs/en/glossary.md

 #### Item (final answer, aggregated results, final label) {#item}

-Corresponds to the final labeled data unit or a unique data unit to be labelled in Toloka.
+Corresponds to the final labeled data unit or a unique data unit to be labeled in Toloka.
 It is calculated as the aggregated result of all responses received for a task.

 ### J